mariadb-corporation/MaxScale/ENV_SETUP.md

 # install qemu (more info https://en.wikibooks.org/wiki/QEMU/Installing_QEMU)
 sudo apt-get install qemu qemu-kvm libvirt-bin

+# install virt-manager (if you prefer UI)
+sudo apt-get install virt-manager

 # install docker (if needed) - see https://docs.docker.com/engine/installation/

 # if cmake from distribution repository is too old it is recommended to build it from latest sources